Retro64XYZ/retro64xyz.github.io/_posts/2018-04-19-introduction-to-tor.md

 you.

 You can also attack the [internet backbone][tempora].
-This gives you a birds eye view of internet behavior and greatly simplifys finding the hidden services hosted as .onion sites.
+This gives you a birds eye view of internet behavior and greatly simplifies finding the hidden services hosted as .onion sites.
+We have discussed this before but it needs to be repeated.

+Javascript provides many vulnerabilities.
+As per usual.

+## Significant Incidents In Tor History

+Tor is in a particularly difficult position and has suffered several [scandals][torchat].
+One situation occurred in which an individual who presented themselves as a State Department Employee achieved employment within the Tor project.
+They then later revealed they were a member of an American intelligence agency and had joined up with Tor in order to 'do some good' while using false credentials.
+They later claimed that the Government had no knowledge of their clandestine 'personal operation' to improve Tor.
+One Tor member was so concerned by this deception and their own situation that they believed their family would be killed.

+mrphs or [Nima Fatemi][mrphs] is(was) an Iranian who functioned as a contributor to the Tor project.
+Shortly after this chat occurred he moved to the United States and began deploying Tor exit nodes inside [libraries][librarytor].
+The Tor nodes were [brought down][libdown] and then allowed to [run again][libup] after public support came through.

+Tor is regularly used for hosting child pornography.
+Playpen was run by the FBI and Childs Play was run by the Australian Police Department.
+Governments are unmasking onion sites, taking them over, and impersonating these sites.
+I do not know of any efforts to unmask the method used for capturing these sites or understanding the methodology used for defeating Tor.

 ## Content

+Tor content includes all open net sites that do not explicitly block Tor use as well as many .onion based sites.
+The most well known and notorious criminal related sites rely on Tor due to the manner in which it provides a similar style of platform as the open net for conducting web based business.

+Most users employ Tor for surfing clear net sites with enhanced 'security'.
+However, over 1 million users are currently logging into Facebook using Tor.
+My assumption is that many of these users live in non permissive environments that do not allow connection to Facebook.

 ## Answers

-1. Tor is a peer-to-peer platform that appears to regularly tout a strong connection to cyptocurrency and dark markets.
+1. Tor is a peer-to-peer platform that employs the use of a specific browser to function.

-2. An example of a [Javcascript exploit is found here][cveexploit] with more [information][cvenist] provided by the NIST.
+2. Users of Tor include Doctors, Educators, Privacy Advocates, Drug Addicts, Seditionists, and Criminals.

 3. Tor functions by allowing users to anonymously share files, browse, chat, and more through the use of the Tor protocol.

-4. Tor uses onion routing while Tor uses garlic routing.
-Tor is more focused on accessing servers outside the Tor network while Tor attempts to minimize connections to the clear net.
+4. Tor uses onion routing while I2P uses garlic routing.
+Tor is more focused on accessing servers outside the Tor network while I2P and Freenet attempt to minimize connections to the clear net.

 ## Conclusion

+This concludes our three part deep dive into privacy enhancing tools.
+I stand by my statement that I believe Freenet to be the best of the three that were reviewed.
+Tor provides an interesting tool set designed to provide some very specific protections but due to the nature in which it is configured, the reliance on the Tor Browser, and the historical as well as current issues we have found, I do not recommend this toolset.

+I wish deeply that we could build an internet that was designed to be secure from the start.
+The current assortment of tools for 'securing' us or providing us with 'privacy' are bandages that hide a festering wound.
+The internet was not made to be secure or private and we have moved far beyond the point of being able to resolve the issues with the current deployment of tools.
+It will be some time before we find a resolution for our problem and I personally believe that we will not find a resolution for the issue.

 ## Final Recommendations